andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-26-conveying-depression.md

 [^Absurd]: I had been prone to existential dread in the past, but the sheer nauseating sense of [The Absurd](https://en.wikipedia.org/wiki/Absurdism) was abhorrent; I felt exactly like [Sisyphus](https://en.wikipedia.org/wiki/The_Myth_of_Sisyphus): "life is meaningless and nonsensical, but humans strive constantly for meaning and sense in it...
 Once stripped of its common romanticism, the world is a foreign, strange and inhuman place."
 [^Treatment]: [Most who really need treatment don't get it](http://time.com/3615353/depression-seeking-treatment/): <br>But what was most concerning to study co-author Laura Pratt, an epidemiologist at the NCHS, was that 65% of people with severe symptoms of depression were not getting help from a mental health professional.“The fact that people aren’t getting treatment is disturbing,” she says.
 “People with severe depression should be getting therapy from a mental health professional, and they should also in a lot of cases be on a more complicated medication regimen that requires a psychiatrist to treat them.
 The fact that only 35% have seen a mental health professional in the last year was pretty alarming.”
 [^Family]: [Family history](https://www.healthline.com/health/depression/genetic#genetics): "Research has also shown that people with parents or siblings who have depression are up to three times more likely to have the condition."
-[^Common]: [common](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2169519/): "Major Depressive Disorder is one of the most common forms of psychopathology, one that will affect approximately one in six men and one in four women in their lifetimes.
+[^Common]: [And one of the most common forms of sickness there is](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2169519/): "Major Depressive Disorder is one of the most common forms of psychopathology, one that will affect approximately one in six men and one in four women in their lifetimes.
 [^Recurrence]: [Recurrence](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2169519/): "[Major depressive disorder] is usually highly recurrent, with at least 50% of those who recover from first episode of depression having one or more additional episodes in their lifetime, and approximately 80% of those with a history of two episodes having another recurrence."
 [^FirstWorld]: Which, by the way, [is inaccurate](https://www.washingtonpost.com/news/worldviews/wp/2013/11/07/a-stunning-map-of-depression-rates-around-the-world/?utm_term=.0a6535d7a636)
 [^Stigma]: And it's not just a hunch either - from ["The Impact of Mental Illness Stigma on Seeking and Participating in Mental Health Care"](http://journals.sagepub.com/stoken/rbtfl/dDpyhM2zRi.Fg/full): "Mental health literacy seems to have a promising effect on care seeking.
 Individuals who better recognize their mental illness and its manifestations, as well as treatment options to address its varied impressions, might better avail themselves of those options (Jorm, 2012)."